cxie19/jmfhc/README.md

 structures easily.
 More specifically, this R package can fit a joint model using a flexible-hazards cure submodel (JMFHC) and a joint model using a proportional hazards submodel (JMPHC) as JMFHC's special case for longitudinal and right-censored survival data with a cure fraction.
-We can also use this package to estimate a patient subgroup's cure rate and survival function based on the fitted model. <br />
+This package also provides functions to estimate a patient subgroup's cure rate and survival function based on the fitted model. <br />

 ## What is JMFHC